 Unfortunately, none of the original furnishings belonging to Mozart survive, but each room contains a representative item of furniture from the correct historical period.

-And the location offers plenty to compensate for the absence of a worn sofa where the composer might have sat with a glass of wine and a pile of sheet music.
+The location offers plenty to compensate for the absence of a worn sofa where the composer might have sat with a bottle of wine and a pile of sheet music.

 I’ll come to the contents, but it’s all about the history…